-Cash and Cash Equivalents - Cash and cash equivalents primarily consist of time deposits with original maturities of 90 days or less.
+Cash and Cash Equivalents - Cash and cash equivalents primarily consist of time deposits with original maturities of three months or less.
 In certain of the countries in which we conduct business, we are subject to capital adequacy requirements.
-Most significantly, Willis Limited, our U.K. brokerage subsidiary regulated by the Financial Conduct Authority, is currently required to maintain \$140 million in unencumbered and available financial resources, of which at least \$51 million must be in cash, for regulatory purposes.
-Term deposits and certificates of deposits with original maturities greater than 90 days are considered to be short-term investments.
-As a result of the acquired TRANZACT collateralized facility (see Note 10 to these Consolidated Financial Statements), we had \$7 million and \$8 million of restricted cash at December 31, 2020 and 2019, respectively, which is included within prepaid and other current assets on our consolidated balance sheet.
+Most significantly, Willis Limited, our U.K. brokerage subsidiary regulated by the Financial Conduct Authority, is currently required to maintain \$140 million in unencumbered and available financial resources, of which at least \$83 million must be in cash, for regulatory purposes.
+Term deposits and certificates of deposits with original maturities greater than three months are considered to be short-term investments and are included in prepaid and other current assets.
+As a result of the acquired TRANZACT collateralized facility (see Note 11 to these Consolidated Financial Statements), we had \$7 million of restricted cash at December 31, 2020, which is included within prepaid and other current assets on our consolidated balance sheets.
+Additionally, see Note 24 to these Consolidated Financial Statements for a reconciliation of the cash, cash equivalents and restricted cash as presented on our consolidated balance sheets and the consolidated statements of cash flows.

 Fiduciary Assets and Liabilities - The Company collects premiums from insureds and, after deducting commissions, remits the premiums to the respective insurers.
 The Company also collects claims or refunds from insurers on behalf of insureds.
-Certain of our health and welfare benefits administration outsourcing agreements require us to hold funds on behalf of clients to pay obligations on their behalf.
-Each of these transactions is reported on our consolidated balance sheet as assets and corresponding liabilities unless such balances are due to or from the same party and a right of offset exists, in which case the balances are recorded net.
+Certain of our health and welfare benefits administration outsourcing agreements require us to hold funds on behalf of clients to pay obligations on their behalf or for plan participants to pay for medical costs ('benefit funds').
+Benefit funds held in cash and cash equivalents are part of fiduciary funds.
+In some instances, plan participants direct us to invest these benefit funds on their behalf ('benefit funds investments').
+Each of these transactions is reported on our consolidated balance sheets as assets and corresponding liabilities unless such balances are due to or from the same party and a right of offset exists, in which case the balances are recorded net.

-Fiduciary assets on the consolidated balance sheet are comprised of both fiduciary funds and fiduciary receivables:
+Fiduciary assets on the consolidated balance sheets are comprised of fiduciary funds, benefit funds investments and fiduciary receivables:

-Fiduciary Funds - Unremitted insurance premiums and claims are recorded within fiduciary assets on the consolidated balance sheet.
+Fiduciary funds - These amounts are restricted cash and cash equivalents held for unremitted insurance premiums and claims and benefit funds not invested, and are recorded within fiduciary assets on the consolidated balance sheets.
 Fiduciary funds are generally required to be kept in certain regulated bank accounts subject to guidelines which emphasize capital preservation and liquidity.
 Such funds are not available to service the Company's debt or for other corporate purposes.
-Notwithstanding the legal relationships with insureds and insurers, the Company is entitled to retain investment income earned on fiduciary funds in accordance with industry custom and practice and, in some cases, as supported by agreements with insureds.
-The period for which the Company holds such funds is dependent upon the date the insured remits the payment of the premium to the Company, or the date the Company receives refunds from the insurers, and the date the Company is required to forward such payments to the insurer or insured, respectively.
+Notwithstanding the legal relationships with insureds and insurers and excluding earnings on benefit funds, the Company is entitled to retain investment income earned on fiduciary funds in accordance with industry custom and practice and, in some cases, as supported by agreements with insureds.
+The period for which the Company holds such funds in its broking capacity is dependent upon the date the insured remits the payment of the premium to the Company, or the date the Company receives a refund from the insurer, and the date the Company is required to forward such payments to the insurer or insured, respectively.
+For the benefit funds, cash and cash equivalents are held until the funds are directed by plan participants to either be invested in mutual funds or paid out on their behalf.
+Fiduciary funds are included in the beginning and ending balances of cash, cash equivalents and restricted cash in the consolidated statements of cash flows.
+See Note 24 to these Consolidated Financial Statements for a reconciliation of the fiduciary funds as presented on our consolidated balance sheets and the consolidated statements of cash flows.